Can you convert a truss roof loft?

 Components of a trussed roof.
 Understanding trussed roofs in detail.

-Challenges of trussed roof structures
+Challenges of truss roof loft conversions

 Challenge Solution